The Bifurcators

 film music by The Bifurcators:

-White Eagles (from the CD GANG OF 2) to the sound track of Rob Nilsson’s 2001 feature film SCHEME C6 (NineAtNight Films).
+The Bifurcators contributed an excerpt from White Eagles (from the CD GANG OF 2) to the sound track of Rob Nilsson’s 2001 feature film SCHEME C6 (NineAtNight Films).

 https://www.imdb.com/title/tt0300456/